teessssssst1-debug/PMS-for-Clinic/README.md

 - Harness validates tool/state correctness; barge-in / ASR noise need live listening
 - ALL CAPS names are normalized for speech via `display_name` / `natural_name` - TTS still depends on the chosen voice model
 - Same-day “earliest” depends on seed schedules and existing bookings at eval time
+### Demo
+- You can hear the recordings from demo directory